U.S.-backed Iraqi forces enter Mosul airport, military base

 “The counterterrorism forces will be an additional force, which will expedite the liberation of Mosul’s western side,” Rasool said.

-Also Thursday, another counterterrorism unit captured a key village southwest of Mosul from where Islamic State group’s snipers and shelling had been slowing the government offensive, Rasool added.
+Also on Thursday, another counterterrorism unit captured a key village southwest of Mosul from where Islamic State group snipers and shelling had been slowing the government offensive, Rasool said.
 IS had used Tell al-Rayan to position snipers and fire off rockets and mortar rounds to derail the advance of the Iraqi troops, he said.

+Another special forces officer said IS targeted the advancing troops with a suicide car bomb and dozens of bombs dropped from a drone.
+The officer, who also condition of anonymity as he was not authorized to brief the media, said his troops sustained at least a dozen casualties, but many were light injuries.

+Making up for a lack of fighters, IS militants are increasingly relying on modified commercial drones to guide suicide car bombers to their targets and to launch small-scale airstrikes on Iraqi forces.

 In January, Iraqi authorities declared the eastern half of Mosul “fully liberated” from IS.
 The battle for western Mosul, the extremist group’s last major urban bastion in Iraq, is expected to be most daunting yet.

-However, the streets are older and narrower in the western section of the city, stretching west from the Tigris River that divides Mosul into the eastern and western half.
+The streets are older and narrower in the western section of the city, stretching west from the Tigris River that divides Mosul into the eastern and western half.
 The dense urban environment will likely force Iraqi soldiers to leave the relative safety of their armoured vehicles.
-The presence of up to 750,000 civilians will also pose a challenge.
+The presence of up to 750,000 civilians also poses a challenge.

 Mosul fell to IS in the summer of 2014, along with large swaths of northern and western Iraq.
 But the Sunni militant group has since consistently lost territory as the U.S.-led coalition proved to be critical for Iraqi government efforts to claw back territory lost to the extremists.